2. Add to PATH (or copy to /usr/local/bin)export PATH="$PATH:$(pwd)/target/release"

 logchef authThis opens your browser to complete the OIDC login flow.
 The token is automatically saved to your config file.

-# Check authentication statuslogchef auth --status
+# Check authentication status (hits the server)logchef auth --status

 Section titled “API Token Authentication”For scripts and automation, use an API token directly: